 - General Benjamin Juma is so badass he decides to lead a raid on the freakin' White House himself and even slaps the President.
 It's too bad he's a villain.

 - Turns out President Omar Hassan is a retired General in the Kamistani Revolutionary Guard.
 It explains a lot of the badassitude we see from him as Day 8 wears on.

 - The A-Team: General Stockwell of the 5th season is shown to be a excellent marksman and hand-to-hand combatant as well as fluent in Chinese and always two steps ahead of everyone else.
 Of course, he is played by Robert Vaughn....

-- Battlestar Galactica (Reimagined): Due to the weird system of Colonial rank, Commander Adama is most likely equivalent to a Commodore.
-And he is certainly a Bad Ass.
-And he became an even bigger badass when the President promoted him to Admiral.
+- Due to the weird system of Colonial rank, Commander Adama is most likely equivalent to a Commodore.
+And he is certainly a Badass.
+And he becomes an even bigger badass when the President promotes him to Admiral.

 - Admiral Helena Cain was certainly a Ripper but she was undoubtedly badass.

-- Chuck: Brigadier General Beckman is trying to be this.
-In the later seasons she seems to be somewhat succeeding.
+- Chuck: Brigadier General Beckman is aiming this way.
+In the later seasons, she seems to be somewhat succeeding.